odpi/data-governance/docs/README.md

-# Welcome to the ODPI's data-governance PMC GitHub wiki
+# Welcome to ODPi data-governance

 There is a lot going on in the field of data governance, due to the increased use of data intensive applications and the corresponding rise in regulations around safe data use.